pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 You also agree that any suit or demand for arbitration that you assert based on an account error, discrepancy, or unauthorized transaction must be brought within one (1) year (two (2) years in Texas) after the date of the first account statement on which the error, discrepancy, or unauthorized transaction appears.

 If you think an error has been made or if you need more information about a transaction, call CitiPhone Banking® at the number on the back of your Citibank® Banking Card.
 If your account is debited with a substitute check that you have received from us and you believe that there is an error or discrepancy or that the transaction is unauthorized, you are entitled to additional rights under the law.
-Please refer to the "Substitute Checks and Your Rights" section of this Manual.
-Please read the "Error Resolution and Notice Procedures" provisions of the "Electronic Banking" section of this Manual for additional information about problems with such transactions.
+Please refer to the 'Substitute Checks and Your Rights' section of this Manual.
+Please read the 'Error Resolution and Notice Procedures' provisions of the 'Electronic Banking' section of this Manual for additional information about problems with such transactions.

 If funds to which you are not entitled are deposited into your account, we have the right to remove these funds from the account at any time without prior notice to you.
-If there are insufficient funds in the account, we may charge your other accounts to recoup the funds, as more fully explained in the "Right of Setoff" section of this Agreement.
+If there are insufficient funds in the account, we may charge your other accounts to recoup the funds, as more fully explained in the 'Right of Setoff' section of this Agreement.

 ## Assignments